How to Track X (Twitter) Mentions? [2025]

 So, when you put money into ads on X, you can expect to get better results if you wisely use mentions.
 Joining in on conversations can make your ads go further and work harder.

-In spite of this, a staggering 91% of posts about your brand don’t even mention (tag) you.
+In spite of this, a whole 91% of posts about your brand don’t even mention (tag) you.

 That’s why monitoring mentions using advanced social listening tools is crucial for well-tailored X (Twitter) campaigns.
 You should be aware of all the conversations around your brand mentions.